daixso/brp-identity/README.md

 ## Setup
 1. Create an item in your database called `citizen-card`
 2. Add `brp-identity` to your server config
+3. The `/fingerprint` command will not work without you writing the server side as I am not releasing that script.
+4. You need to replace the notifications we use with your own notification system.

 ### Support
 If you have issues please put it in the Issues section and I will attempt to fix it.
 I do not intend to provide any support for the resource as it should be plug and play.